taylor-curran/prefect-pacc-2024/3_blocks_integrations/README.md

 To create a custom block type, define a class that subclasses [`Block`](https://docs.prefect.io/latest/api-ref/prefect/blocks/core/#prefect.blocks.core.Block).
 The Block base class builds off of Pydantic's BaseModel, so custom blocks can be [declared in same manner as a Pydantic model](https://docs.pydantic.dev/latest/concepts/models/#basic-model-usage).

-Follow [this guide](https://docs.prefect.io/latest/concepts/blocks/#creating-new-block-types) to create a custom block type and [register it with your workspace](https://docs.prefect.io/latest/concepts/blocks/#registering-blocks-for-use-in-the-prefect-ui) for use in the UI.

 1. Inherit from [`Block`](https://docs.prefect.io/latest/api-ref/prefect/blocks/core/#prefect.blocks.core.Block) class and add attributes
 2. Add methods (aka: capabilities)
 3. Add class-level details: